mesosphere/dcos-docs-site/pages/1.11/networking/SDN/dcos-overlay/index.md

 # Deleting Virtual Networks

-To delete your virtual network, uninstall DC/OS, then delete the overlay replicated log on the master nodes and the iptable rules on the agent nodes that are associated with the virtual networks.
+To delete a virtual network, uninstall DC/OS, then delete the overlay replicated log on the master nodes and the iptable rules on the agent nodes that are associated with the virtual networks.

 ## The Overlay Replicated Log